nexusformat/definitions/manual/source/rules.rst

 on the sample at the same time.
 For example, combine a powder diffraction experiment with XAS.
 This may happen in the same scan, so the data needs to be grouped together.
 A suitable ``NXentry`` would need to adhere to two different application definitions.
-This leads to name clashes which cannot be easily resolved.
+This leads to name clashes which cannot be resolved easily.
 In order to solve this issue, the following scheme was implemented in NeXus:

 - The complete beamline (all data) is stored in an appropriate hierarchy in an ``NXentry``.

 - The ``NXentry`` group contains further ``NXsubentry`` groups, one for each method.

-Each ``NXsubentry`` group is constructed like a ``NXentry`` group.
+- Each :ref:`NXsubentry` group is constructed
+  like a ``NXentry`` group.
-  It contains links to all those data items required to fulfill the application definition for the particular method it represents.
+  It contains links to all those data items required to fulfill the application definition for the particular. method it represents.

+- The name of the application definition is stored in the ``definition`` field of the :ref:`NXsubentry` group

 - Each ``NXsubentry`` group contains a ``NXdata`` group describing the default plottable data for that experimental method.
   To satisfy the NeXus requirement of finding the default plottable data from a ``NXentry`` group, the ``NXdata`` group from one of these ``NXsubentry`` groups (the fluoresence data) was linked.

 See figure :ref:`NeXus Multi Method Hierarchy <table.NXsubentry>` for an example hierarchy.
 Note that ``[,]`` represents a 2D array.